PhysChoreo: Physics-Controllable Video Generation with Part-Aware Semantic Grounding: Experiments

 \subsection{Image-to-Video Generation}

 \textbf{Baselines.} PhysChoreo uses the simulation results to guide video generation.
-To thoroughly assess the quality of generation, we compare our method with a physics-based method, PhysGen3D~\cite{chen2025physgen3d}, two open-source generative video models, Wan2.2-5B~\cite{wan2025wan} and CogVideoX-3~\cite{yang2024cogvideox}, and the state-of-the-art closed-source video model, Veo 3.1~\cite{deepmind2025veo}.
+To thoroughly assess the quality of generation, we compare our method with two physics-based methods, PhysGen3D~\cite{chen2025physgen3d} and PhysCtrl~\cite{physctrl2025}, two open-source generative video models, Wan2.2-5B~\cite{wan2025wan} and CogVideoX-3~\cite{yang2024cogvideox}, and the state-of-the-art closed-source video model, Veo 3.1~\cite{deepmind2025veo}.

 \textbf{Evaluation Metric.} Inspired by VideoPhy~\cite{bansal2024videophy}, we evaluate 10 generated videos using three metrics: (1) Physical Commonsense (PC): whether the motion of the objects follows physically plausible deformations and dynamics; (2) Semantic Alignment (SA): the degree of match between the video content and motion and the text content, with a particular focus on the alignment of temporal instructions; (3) Visual Quality (VQ): the detailed visual quality of the video.
 Each metric is scored on a 5-point scale.
 Then, based on these metrics, Gemini-2.5-Pro~\cite{team2023gemini} scores each video and 31 real users choose the preferred selection of each case.